PromyLOPh/eumel/artifacts.rst

     Install media for L3 v2.1 and v2.2, as well as drivers and utils.
 L3-Frei_
     „Free“ distribution of L3, including install media, system disks, GNU C compiler and SQLE database software.
+See [l3frei94]_ for install instructions and license.

 Applications
 ^^^^^^^^^^^^